Whitecat18/Javahexor/README.md

 ## Introduction
-This project is designed to showcase JavaScript hacks and techniques to retrieve information about a person's public IP address, among other things and send the info via your telegram bot.
+This project is designed to showcase JavaScript hacks and techniques to retrieve information about a person's public IP address, among other things and send information via telegram bot.

+<a href="https://github.com/Whitecat18/javascript-hacks/blob/main/how-to-use.md" > Click Here </a> to know how to use this tool
 ## Features
 The following features are implemented in this project: